-On the offering side, changes to the regulatory framework were made reducing to cero the mandatory set aside ("encaje") applicable to cross border finance and non direct investment (which used to be subject to a 30% non-interest bearing bank deposit), abrogating the obligation to repatriate and settle in the local foreign exchange market any cross border finance-which will only be necessary in case the local resident were to repay the debt from Argentina-, and abrogating the pre-export finance regime.
+On the offering side, changes to the regulatory framework were made reducing to cero the mandatory set aside ("encaje") applicable to cross border finance and non direct investment (which used to be subject to a 30% non-interest bearing bank deposit), abrogating the obligation to repatriate and settle in the local foreign exchange market any cross border finance-which will only be necessary in case the local resident were to repay the debt from Argentina-, as well as the proceeds related to the provision of services to non-local residents.

-On the demand side, changes were also made authorizing access to the local foreign exchange market by local residents for the payment of new imports and services rendered as from December 17, 2015, abrogating the limitations and restrictions to conduct payments of new imports and services to be rendered between independent parties, affiliates and related companies as from December 17, 2015, and allowing local resident -whether individuals and corporations not belonging to the financial sector- to access the local foreign exchange market for purchasing up to USD 2,000,000 per month for making portfolio investments in foreign countries, holding of foreign currency denominated bills in Argentina and other transactions.
+On the demand side, changes were also made authorizing access to the local foreign exchange market by local residents for the payment of new imports and services rendered as from December 17, 2015, abrogating the limitations and restrictions to conduct payments of new imports and services to be rendered between independent parties, affiliates and related companies as from December 17, 2015, and allowing local resident -whether individuals and corporations not belonging to the financial sector- to access the local foreign exchange market for making portfolio investments in foreign countries, holding of foreign currency denominated bills in Argentina and other transactions.